 "The season is still long.
 We have to work hard and we know how hard it is to qualify for the Champions League."

-Tottenham have the chance to put the derby defeat to one side as they face West Ham next Sunday and Gallas believes victory is crucial to end a recent run of successive defeats.
+Tottenham has the chance to put the derby defeat to one side as the club faces West Ham next Sunday and Gallas believes victory is crucial to end a recent run of successive defeats.

 "I know it’s not easy sometimes but we have to come back to training, work again and try to have confidence because it’s true that confidence can be low," he added.
 "We lost 5-2 so the confidence can be low, but we will be okay.